CSCfi/rahti-user-guide/docs/agreements/terms_of_use.md

 * Most *Content* is not backed up and it is the *Users'* responsibility to manage their own *Content*.
-* The servers used to host the *Rahti* service itself and metadata on resources created in *Rahti* are backed up so we can restore *Rahti* in case of failures.
-* The places where *Users* or *End Users* can store *Content* including persistent volumes, container instances and local storage are not backed up.
+* The places where *Users* or *End Users* can store *Content* including persistent volumes, container file systems and local storage are not backed up.
 It is the *Users'* responsibility to make backups of *Content* as needed.
+* The configuration of the *Rahti* service itself and metadata on resources created in *Rahti* are backed up in such a way that we can restore *Rahti* in case of failures.

 ## Access to User Content